William O'Shannessy

 William O'Shannessy (born 28 August 1999) is an Australian representative rower.
 He has represented at underage and senior World Championships and won a bronze medal at the 2022 World Championships.

 Club and state rowing

 O'Shannessy was educated and took up rowing at St Joseph's College, Hunters Hill in Sydney.
 His senior club rowing has been from the Sydney University Boat Club.
 He first made state selection for New South Wales in the 2018 men's youth eight which contested and won the Noel F Wilkinson Trophy at the Interstate Regatta within the Australian Rowing Championships.
 He made a second New South Wales youth eight appearance in 2019.

-In 2021 O'Shannessy moved into the New South Wales senior eight to contest the King's Cup at the Interstate Regatta within the Australian Rowing Championships In 2022 O'Shannessy was in the New South Wales eight which won the King's Cup.
+In 2021 O'Shannessy moved into the New South Wales senior eight to contest the King's Cup at the Interstate Regatta within the Australian Rowing Championships In 2022 and 2023 O'Shannessy rowed in the New South Wales eights which won the King's Cup.

+At the 2023 Australian Rowing Championships he won the open coxless four national title in an all SUBC crew.